 Dominating the social media world, Facebook is expanding its AR abilities to Instagram.
 The Facebook AR Studio will allow Instagram users to create AR filters and content through drag and drop elements, avoiding code altogether.
 This simplicity of this program has made it one of the easiest AR tools available, enabling it to rule the AR tech space.

 While the tools, and platform capabilities are the same, the actual filters are not.
-Designed uniquely on purpose, the AR studio engineers understood that because Facebook and Instagram are very different social channels, it is crucial that brands realize the need for different content.
+Designed uniquely on purpose, the AR studio engineers understood that because Facebook and Instagram are very different social network channels, it is crucial that influencers and brands realize the need for different content.

 To further support this, Ficus Kirkpatrick, an engineering director in charge of Facebook’s AR project stated: